SMART Permission Tickets

 • All issuers SHALL be trusted by the Data Holder

-• All tickets SHALL match the declared permission_ticket_profile rules
+• When permission_ticket_profile is present, all tickets SHALL match the declared profile rules

 Ticket Lifecycle